-Record the total number of overall Bronze, Silver and Gold elements at the bottom of the sheet.
-Determine the result by matching the totals in the Silver and Gold tally boxes with the requirement to pass the assessment.
+Record the total number of overall Gold, Silver or Bronze Program Component criteria at the bottom of the sheet.
+Determine the result by matching the totals in the Gold and Silver tally boxes with the requirement to pass the assessment.